souless94/blog-demo/README.md

 3. HTMX Extension (mustache js) - To process data from firestore rest api as it is json response
 4. Alertify - To add in some toast
 5. Alpine - For javascript interactivity.
+6. Firebase - For the backend ( Authentication and firestore as DataBase )